-Node.js is an open-source, cross-platform runtime environment for developing server-side web applications.
-Node.js applications are written in JavaScript and can be run within the Node.js runtime on OS X, Microsoft Windows, Linux, FreeBSD, IBM AIX, IBM System z and IBM i.
+Node.js is an open-source, cross-platform JavaScript runtime environment that executes JavaScript code server-side.
+It’s incredibly popular for building scalable and high-performance network applications.
+Node.js applications are written in JavaScript and can be run on various operating systems, including OS X, Microsoft Windows, Linux, FreeBSD, IBM AIX, IBM System z, and IBM i.

 [nodejs-admin@nodejs ~]$ sudo su